IBM/ibm-spectrum-scale-csi-driver/TESTCONFIG.md

-All examples below consider a non-production Beta test environment:
+All examples below consider a non-production test environment: